WiseLabCMU/abstract-dataloader/docs/index.md

 !!! info "Type Checking is Optional"

-    While most of the non-documentation code in this library goes towards facilitating type checking of the abstract dataloader specifications, static and runtime type checking are fully optional, in line with Python's gradual typing paradigm.

-    Users also do not need to fully define the abstract dataloader's typed interfaces.
-For example, specifying a [`Sensor`][abstract_dataloader.spec.Sensor] instead of a `Sensor[TData, TMetadata]` is perfectly valid, as type checkers will simply interpret the sensor as loading `Any` data and accepting `Any` metadata.
+    Static and runtime type checking are fully optional, in line with Python's gradual typing paradigm.
+Users also do not need to fully define the abstract dataloader's typed interfaces: for example, specifying a [`Sensor`][abstract_dataloader.spec.Sensor] instead of a `Sensor[TData, TMetadata]` is perfectly valid, as type checkers will simply interpret the sensor as loading `Any` data and accepting `Any` metadata.

 ## Setup